 Colombia Backpacking Costs

-However, travel costs vary when backpacking in Colombia – depending on how you do it.
-If you’re a budget backpacker, sleeping in a dorm bed, hitchhiking, eating street food, and catching local public transport brings down your travel costs per day considerably.
+Backpacking costs also vary depending on how you travel.
+If you’re a budget backpacker, sleeping in a dorm bed, hitchhiking, eating street food, and catching local public transport will bring your travel costs per day down considerably.

 In touristy areas like Cartagena and places near the Caribbean coast, you will be paying 3 times more than in places with less international tourism.
 The big cities will give you a greater range to play with.